Gamma-Microsystems/SiriusOS/ld/README.md

 # ELF Shared Library Dynamic Linker/Loader

-ToaruOS employs *shared objects* to allow for smaller on-disk binary sizes and provide runtime loading and linking.
+SiriusOS employs *shared objects* to allow for smaller on-disk binary sizes and provide runtime loading and linking.

 The linker here becomes `/lib/ld.so` and is called as the interpreter for dynamically-linked binaries in the OS.